-7.1 Tree and Woodland Management - Action Plan February 2017 Action Timescale Progress to Date WLC Tree and Woodland Policies and Practice Overarching Tree and Woodland Safety and Management Policy Approved by Council Executive June 2016.
+7.1 Tree and Woodland Management - Action Plan Updated February 2024 Action Timescale Progress to Date WLC Tree and Woodland Policies and Practice Overarching Tree and Woodland Safety and Management Policy Approved by Council Executive June 2016.
 Develop tree and woodland management guidelines Feb 2017 Complete More detailed operational policy and practice notes are to be produced for WLC woodland management and other topics as required.
-These will include multi-purpose management for access and recreation; landscape enhancement; biodiversity and timber production as well as woodland July 2017 Ongoing design and management to improve water quality, reduce flooding and increasing long-term tree stability.
-March May Initial internal consultation was corried out on the guardinal reliev Stakeholder consultation - further consultation with Roads & Transportation, Education and Housing to agree service level agreements March - May 2017 Initial internal consultation was carried out on the overall policy Tree & Woodland Asset Register Creation Identify and map the Council's woods Ongoing Information including woodland management plans is held in a number of formats, including GIS for many of WLCs 400+ woods including the IACS registration maps, previous management plans or projects prepared by CSGNT and consultants, inhouse GIS maps.
-Some of the woodland areas are included in the Operational Services asset management maps but a spot check has identified significant omissions and errors.
-Collate existing information into a single GIS asset database in preparation for uploading onto Operational Services system October 2017 A start has been made to the compilation of known information onto an excel spreadsheet.
+These will include multi-purpose management for access and recreation; landscape enhancement; biodiversity and timber production as well as woodland design and management to improve water quality, reduce flooding and increasing long-term tree stability.
+Stakeholder consultation - further consultation with Roads & Transportation, Education and Housing to agree service level July 2017 Ongoing March - May 2017 Initial internal consultation was carried out on the overall policy agreements Tree & Woodland Team given responsibility for all WLC trees and woodland but budget arrangements for assets held by Housing, Education and Roads departments still to be agreed Nov 2024 As part of new T&W Strategy below.
+Updated and extended Tree & Woodland Strategy / Plan for management of WLC trees and Woodland to be prepared, taking into consideration new legislation; Ash Dieback Disease; development of Climate Change Strategy and Local Biodiversity Action Plan.
+March 2025 Research and participation in workshops for Tree Council's Tree & Woodland Strategy Toolkit and that produced by Treeconomics.
+Outline structure drafted.
+Ash Dieback Disease - became prevalent in semi-mature and mature ash trees across West Lothian which resulted in a new project with associated additional Capital funding. approved by Council Ongoing - see separate Ash Dieback Disease update.